Love food, hate waste

 - Shop smart – know what’s in the fridge and pantry and plan meals.
 Make a list before you shop and stick to it.
 Buy the funny looking produce that tastes just as good.

-- If it cannot be eaten by you alone, have a friend over for a meal, preserve it, feed it to someone’s backyard chickens or compost it.
+- If it cannot be eaten by you alone, have a friend over for a meal, give it to someone in need, freeze or preserve it, feed it to someone’s backyard chickens or compost it.

 - Visit a farmers market, get local produce sold for its taste, not asthetics, and meet the producers face-to-face.